KenKundert/avendesora/doc/api.rst

     except OSError as e:
         fatal(os_error(e))

-Bascially, the approach is to open the password generator, open an account, and then accessing values of that account.
+Basically, the approach is to open the password generator, open an account, and then accessing values of that account.
 The various components of the Avendesora programming interface are described next.